Voltaic314/Nature-Poster/README.md

 Photo processing is accomplished via a method belonging to the **Pexels_Photo_Processing** class in the _Nature_Poster_Photos_ module.
 Video processing is accomplished via a method belonging to the **Pexels_Video_Posting** class in the _Nature_Poster_Videos_ module.

-At the first failed criterion, the bot will discards the image or video under consideration and the loop will begin anew with the next item.
+At the first failed criterion, the bot will discard the image or video under consideration and the loop will begin anew with the next item.

 These criteria include: